-Note: Although CRT-based (Tube) televisions have been phased out at this point in time, information on what to consider when buying a CRT-based television is still provided in this article for those that may be buying such a set on clearance, through private parties, or online sources.
+Note: Although CRT-based (Tube) televisions have been phased out, information on what to consider when buying a CRT-based television is still provided as part of this article for those that may be buying such a set on clearance, new or used through private parties, or online sources.

 Tip #4 -- Picture Quality